 Guitarist Brad Richter and cellist Viktor Uzur pair exquisite originals with blazing improvisations and iconic works by composers such as Bartok, Gershwin, Rimsky-Korsakov and Saint-Saens.

-The Buenos Aires-born pianist and composer who helped shape the modern tango brings the rich, Argentine musical tradition into a chamber music setting — "no one embodies the art of the tango better."
-(Lincoln Journal Star)
+In this exciting new concert program, tango maestro Pablo Ziegler – the Buenos Aires-born, Latin Grammy-winning pianist and composer who helped shape the modern tango – brings the rich Argentine musical tradition into a chamber music setting — "rapturous."
+(The New York Times)

 Two celebrated instrumentalists ruminate on their common roots and shared loves of traditional Balkan, classical, and the romantic, mournful music of sevdah—sometimes called 'Bosnian blues'.